xpertopensourcegh/harness-core-ui/src/modules/20-rbac/README.md

 Developers from different teams will need to register their resources with the RBAC Factory.

-- This registration is required to support adding your resources to resource groups.
+- This registration of resource is required to support adding your resources to resource groups.
 - This registration is done at a [module](https://github.com/wings-software/nextgenui/blob/master/src/modules/README.md) level.
+- These resources are grouped into a category and those categories are registered at [rbac](https://github.com/wings-software/nextgenui/blob/master/src/modules/20-rbac/RouteDestinations.tsx).

-Example of a registration:
+Example of a resource registration:

 ```typescript
 import { PermissionIdentifier } from '@rbac/interfaces/PermissionIdentifier'

 RbacFactory.registerResourceTypeHandler(ResourceType.ORGANIZATION, {
   icon: 'nav-org',